 - Published: Tuesday, 21 October 2014 11:39

 Knowledge Exchange (KE) is at the heart of university-business collaboration.
 KE refers to any process through which academic ideas and research are shared and in return external perspectives and experiences are contributed.

 KE between businesses and universities include Knowledge Transfer Partnerships (KTPs), Intellectual Property (IP) licensing, consultancy and training.
 University-business KE can increase revenues for both parties and benefit the UK economy and society.

-NCUB research aims to clearly define models of KE and best practice as well as establishing the actions needed to increase the scale and quality of university-business KE.
+NCUB aims to clearly define models of KE and best practice as well as establishing the actions needed to increase the scale and quality of university-business KE.